Censorship in Singapore: Internet

-Internet services provided by the three major Internet Service Providers (ISPs) are subject to regulation by the Info-communications Media Development Authority (IMDA), which blocks 100 "symbolic" websites such as Playboy and YouPorn.
+Internet services provided by the three major Internet service providers are subject to regulation by the Info-communications Media Development Authority (IMDA), which blocks 100 "symbolic" websites such as Playboy and YouPorn.
 Since 8 October 2014, online gambling has been regulated in Singapore.

 Government agencies have been known to use or threaten to use litigation against bloggers and other Internet content providers.
 The first instance of such activity was against Sintercom in July 2001 when the founder, Dr Tan Chong Kee was asked to register the website under the nascent Singapore Broadcast Authority Act (now Media Development Authority).
 Dr Tan chose to shut down Sintercom due to concerns over the ambiguity of the Act.
 In April 2005, a blogger, Chen Jiahao, then a graduate student at the University of Illinois at Urbana-Champaign, was made to apologise and shut down his blog containing criticisms on government agency A*STAR, after its chairman Philip Yeo threatened to sue for defamation.

 In September 2005, 3 people were arrested and charged under the Sedition Act for posting racist comments on the Internet.
 Two were sentenced to imprisonment.
 Later, the Teachers' Union announced that it is offering legal assistance to teachers who want to take legal action against students who defame them on their blogs, after five students from Saint Andrew's Junior College were suspended for three days for allegedly "flaming" two teachers and a vice-principal on their blogs.

 In the last few years, the government has taken a much tougher stand on Internet-related matters, including censorship.
 Proposed amendments to the Penal Code intend to hold Internet users liable for "causing public mischief", and give the authorities broader powers in curtailing freedom of speech.

 In September 2008, US citizen Gopalan Nair was sentenced to 3 months imprisonment for insulting a public servant after he accused a Singapore judge of "prostituting herself" in his blog.

 Starting 1 June 2013, the Media Development Authority requires sites "that report regularly on issues relating to Singapore and have significant reach" among website visitors in Singapore to apply for individual licences, which will be subject to annual renewal.
 These websites must then post a "performance bond" of 50,000 Singapore dollars and remove any objectionable content within 24 hours of receiving a government order.
 On 14 June 2013, the Asia Internet Coalition voiced their concerns.